Management Discussion and Analysis

 There is no assurance that an active trading market in our common shares will be sustained.

-Our common shares are listed for trading on the Toronto Stock Exchange (“TSX”).
-However, there can be no assurance that an active trading market in our common shares on the TSX will be sustained or that we will be able to maintain our listing.
+Our common shares are listed for trading on the Toronto Stock Exchange.
+However, there can be no assurance that an active trading market in our common shares on the stock exchange will be sustained or that we will be able to maintain our listing.

 DISCLOSURE CONTROLS AND INTERNAL CONTROL OVER FINANCIAL REPORTING

 The Company has implemented a system of internal controls that it believes adequately protects the assets of the Company and is appropriate for the nature of its business and the size of its operations.
-Our internal control system was designed to provide reasonable assurance that all transactions are accurately recorded, that transactions are recorded as necessary to permit preparation of financial statements in accordance with IFRS, and that our assets are safeguarded.
 These internal controls include disclosure controls and procedures designed to ensure that information required to be disclosed by the Company is accumulated and communicated as appropriate to allow timely decisions regarding required disclosure.